-Microsoft highlighted three AI-driven features that are currently being deployed or developed.
-One of the most notable is Auto Super Resolution, already available on Windows 11.
-This feature uses AI to increase frame rates while maintaining image quality, complementing existing tools like Nvidia DLSS.
-The company confirmed that Auto SR will be coming to the ROG Xbox Ally X handheld in April.
+Microsoft showcased three AI-powered features in various stages of deployment.
+Auto Super Resolution, already live on Windows 11, uses AI to boost frame rates without sacrificing image quality.
+It works alongside existing upscaling tech like Nvidia DLSS.
+The feature will arrive on the ROG Xbox Ally X handheld in April.

-Another feature focuses on automatically generating gameplay highlights.
-The AI monitors gameplay in real time and saves key moments, such as defeating difficult bosses or achieving significant multiplayer streaks.
-This feature has recently rolled out to Xbox Insider users on the ROG Xbox Ally handheld, allowing players to share notable moments without manually recording gameplay.
+The second feature automatically captures gameplay highlights.
+The AI watches what you're doing in real time and saves moments like boss kills or long multiplayer killstreaks.
+Xbox Insider users on the ROG Xbox Ally handheld can already test this feature, letting them share big moments without manually recording everything.

-Yadav emphasized that Xbox is aware of this issue and is exploring ways to license content used by AI features.
-While the company has not provided details on how these agreements would work or how revenue would be shared, it indicated a commitment to ensuring that content creators remain a central part of the gaming ecosystem.
-The stated objective is to amplify the visibility and reach of creators rather than replace their contributions.
+Yadav said Xbox is actively working on licensing deals for content used by AI features.
+The company hasn't shared specifics on how these agreements would work or how money would be split, but it wants to make sure content creators stay central to the gaming ecosystem.
+The stated goal is to amplify creator visibility and reach, not replace their contributions.

-Microsoft plans to continue integrating AI across both software and hardware, with priorities including improving performance, automating content capture, and offering real-time gameplay assistance.
-The company also sees potential for AI to improve game discovery, helping players find titles they are more likely to enjoy.
-As AI becomes a more prominent part of Xbox, balancing innovation with support for developers and creators will remain a key consideration for the platform.
+Microsoft will keep building AI into both Xbox software and hardware.
+Priorities include better performance, automated content capture, and real-time gameplay help.
+The company also sees AI helping players discover games they'll actually want to play.
+As AI becomes a bigger part of Xbox, the challenge will be balancing innovation with meaningful support for developers and creators.

 Make sure to check out our articles on gaming gadgets: